mitchwadair/tesjs/CONTRIBUTE.md

 For example, if you made a new util function make your commit like so: `<utils>: added newUtil function`

+If your commit is in relation to an issue, reference the issue number in your commit message as well: `#42 <utils>: add newUtil function`

 ## Pull Requests
 When making a [PR](https://github.com/mitchwadair/tesjs/compare), make sure to be very descriptive about the change you made and how it works.
 Provide any details needed in order to test that your change works.
 An example PR message can be found [here](/PR_EXAMPLE.md).